uoft-code4lib/focus/README.md

-# Code4Lib - University of Toronto - Focus On Research
+# Code4Lib - U of T - Focus

 This directory contains the HTML templates for Focus.